albamesp/Glacio_isostatic_adjustment/README.md

 There are a few attempts to either model or solve for GIA processes in Antarctica.
 This project attempts to find out how these solutions actually work by comparing the modelled uplift rates with a network of GPS data gathered in Antarctica.
 We also bring along a new solution for GIA as a result of our RATES project (https://sites.google.com/site/wwwratesantarcticanet/)

-# Code
-The routine takes in a raster dataset (the so-called GIA models which unfortunately can not be provided in this repo), changes the values to make it binary (i.e. 1/0) and then out pops a shapefile which adopts the values of the input raster.

-The mask passed in is a transformed version of the GIMP DEM as modified following [Sasgen et al. 2013] http://www.the-cryosphere.net/7/1499/2013/tc-7-1499-2013.pdf.
-The code framework will work for any mask, just change the path and the values which you need to alter to make it 1/0.
-The code is taken largely from this post: [https://johnbaumgartner.wordpress.com/2012/07/26/getting-rasters-into-shape-from-r/](https://johnbaumgartner.wordpress.com/2012/07/26/getting-rasters-into-shape-from-r/)

-Then it loads the uplift rates from the GPS network and performs the statistical assessment.
-If running on windows, try using the polygonizer function as opposed to gdal_polygonizeR.

-Also, this will only work if you have [gdal](http://www.gdal.org/) downloaded locally!

 # Results
 And here it is how do GIA models in Antarctica actually perform!
 This is an assessment made by comparing the modelled uplift rates with those obtained from GPS data.